On a ranch, measuring financial benchmarks is important to give you a true picture of the financial health of your operation.

 Regardless of your type of operation, you can use three standardized measures to judge your efficiency, according to the U.S. Roundtable for Sustainable Beef.
 They include:

-Ratios: This includes measures such as the debt-to-equity ratio, which compare the bank’s ownership to your ownership in an operation.
+Ratios: This includes measures such as the debt-to-equity ratio, which compares the bank’s ownership to your ownership in an operation.

 Dollar Amounts: Here, you can obtain dollar figures like the net farm income (the farm’s gross income less expenses), inventory changes and depreciation.